nfriedly/node-unblocker/readme.md

 visitor's browser to avoid having a large number of (possibly conflicting) browser cookies once they have browsed several sites through the proxy.

-## Instalation on your system
+## Installation on your system

 Requires [node.js](http://nodejs.org/) >= 0.8 (0.10 is recommended) and [Redis](http://redis.io/) for session storage.
-Then [download node-unblocker](https://github.com/nfriedly/node-unblocker/archive/master.zip), cd into the directory, and run `npm rebuild`.
+Then [download node-unblocker](https://github.com/nfriedly/node-unblocker/archive/master.zip), `cd` into the directory, and run `npm rebuild`.
 Optionally edit config.js then run `npm start` to start the server.
 It should spawn a new instance for each CPU core you have.